 And why use so many words?
 The average person speaks several thousand words per day, yet the average car insurance policy contains tens of thousands of words, most of which will never be read.
 You know what?
 People like lists.
 How about you create lists out of these policies:

-DO Have full coverage if your car is leased/loaned by a banking institution.
+- Do have full coverage if our car is leased or loaned by a banking institution.